JunhengH/academic-jeffhao/content/project/pcompanion.md

 ## More Info

-**Publication:** The 29th ACM International Conference on Information and Knowledge Management (CIKM'20)
+**Publication:** The 29th ACM International Conference on Information and Knowledge Management (CIKM 2020)

 **Date:** October, 2020